mandar-damle/HDM-documentation/Quick Start Guide vcd single network.md

 * Complete all steps to begin the deployment
 * Complete the configuration details using the information you recorded in Appendix B – Network Settings
+* If there are any errors in the network configuration, please resolve
 * For additional details, refer to the “Deploy HDM On-premises” section in the HDM 2.1 Installation Guide
 * This step will take a few minutes to complete.
 Progress will be shown on the vCenter task bar.